-Local, State and Provincial Sponsor Requirements for Participant Eligibility in YHEC
+Local and State Sponsor Requirements for Participant Eligibility in YHEC

-In addition to following the rules and regulations set forth in this manual, Local, State and Provincial level sponsors must meet established administrative criteria to ensure eligibility for their participants to participate in the current year's NRA International YHEC program.
+In addition to following the rules and regulations set forth in this manual, local and State level sponsors must meet established administrative criteria to ensure eligibility for their participants to participate in the current year's NRA regional YHEC program.

-The Local, State or Provincial Sponsor must:
+The Local or State Sponsor must:

 A. Apply for official NRA YHEC sponsorship approval or have event(s) recognized as YHEC qualifying events by NRA Headquarters.
-Sponsorship forms must be received by the NRA Outdoor Recreational Programs Department by established deadline dates.
+Sponsorship forms must be received by the NRA Hunter Services Department by established deadline dates.